 The godspunk compilation CD series is a co-operative venture, in which all contributing bands / artistes share the cost of manufacture.
 Each contributor pays a fraction of the total CD manufacturing cost for each six minutes of audio contributed, gets one page in the accompanying booklet and receives a number of copies of the finished CD album.
-For volume thirteen, as an example, six minutes allocation cost £70 and the contributor received 40 copies of the CD.
+For volume fourteen, as an example, six minutes allocation cost £70 and the contributor received 40 copies of the CD.
 This is an effective way of working, as each band / artiste gets their music on 500 'proper' CDs (not CD-Rs) and has their music heard by the other bands' audiences without the hassle of distribution being the responsibility of one person.
 If you would like to be considered for inclusion on a future CD, contact Pumf by going to the 'contact' page of this website.

 A compilation CD featuring twenty songs from nine bands / artistes: Howl in the Typewriter, UNIT, John Tree, Dimm D3ciple, The Large Veiny Members, Nil By Nose, The Melodramatic Monkey, The Flesheaters and Shaun Robert.

 godspunk record we see a picture of multiple schoolgirl pStans (aka Howl in the

 Typewriter) hanging out with Sir Margaret of Thatcher.
 Somehow this “obviously doctored” image brings to light the Oz trial of 1971 especially Neville and co’s jolly, consciousness raising japes.
 With a little reflection on our side we can see that somehow this image is a blast from another time, a sort of memento mori of how “indie/alternative shit” used to be.
 Not busy with trying to make everything into some platform-friendly unit of production.